Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Abstract

 \section{Abstract}

 {\bf We introduce a disorder-free model of $S=1/2$ spins on the square lattice in a constrained Hilbert space where two up-spins are not allowed simultaneously on any two neighboring sites of the lattice.
 The interactions are given by ring-exchange terms on elementary plaquettes that conserve both the total magnetization as well as dipole moment.
-We show that this model provides a tractable example of strong Hilbert space fragmentation in two dimensions with typical product states in the computational basis evading thermalization.
+We show that this model provides a tractable example of strong Hilbert space fragmentation in two dimensions with typical initial states evading thermalization with respect to the full Hilbert space.
 Given any product state, the system can be decomposed into disjoint spatial regions made of edge and/or vertex sharing plaquettes that we dub as ``quantum drums''.
 These quantum drums come in many shapes and sizes and specifying the plaquettes that belong to a drum fixes its spectrum.
 The spectra of some small drums is calculated analytically.
 We study two bigger quasi-one-dimensional drums numerically, dubbed ``wire'' and a ``junction of two wires'' respectively.
 We find that these possess a chaotic spectrum but also support distinct families of quantum many-body scars that cause periodic revivals from different initial states.
-The wire is shown to be equivalent to the one-dimensional PXP chain with open boundaries, a paradigmatic model for quantum many-body scarring, while the junction of two wires represents a distinct constrained model.
+The wire is shown to be equivalent to the one-dimensional PXP chain with open boundaries, a paradigmatic model for quantum many-body scarring; while the junction of two wires represents a distinct constrained model.

 }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}